AlphaZTX/unimath-plain-xetex/README.md

 # unimath-plain-xetex

-OpenType math support in (plain) XeTeX
+This package provides OpenType math support in (plain) XeTeX.
+See `unimath-plain-xetex-doc.pdf` for more information.

+If anybody wants to maintain this package, please email `alphaztx at 163 dot com`.

+Happy TeXing!